 Each casework DNA section and CODIS consists of DNA analysts (Forensic Scientists, class series 1-3) and at least one supervising DNA analyst (Forensic Scientist 5).
 A casework DNA section may have serology screening analysts who work independently to find and identify biological evidence and prepare DNA extracts for downstream DNA analysis.
-There may also be a Laboratory Technician 2 in the casework DNA section and CODIS who performs laboratory duties exclusive of analytical techniques on forensic or database samples.
+There may also be a Laboratory Technician (class series 1-3) in the casework DNA section and CODIS who performs laboratory duties exclusive of analytical techniques on forensic or database samples.
 The supervisors will assign the responsibility of monitoring and documenting the quality control measures provided for in this DNA QA manual.

 The DNA functional area also incorporates Technical Lead DNA analysts (Forensic Scientist 4) in various roles throughout the Division.
 These analysts are accountable for the quality of the casework/convicted offender (CO) sample work product, for compliance with all applicable accreditation and audit criteria, compliance documentation, validation of new technology and methods, validation of new personnel beginning casework/CO sample analysis, and investigation of casework errors, or other specialty functions.
 The Technical Leads do not act alone, but with consultations of the DNA Functional Area (DNA FA), the supervisors, and the DNA Technical Leader.
 There are two Technical Lead positions assigned to Standards and Accountability providing assistance to the DNA Technical Leader.
-The CODIS laboratory Forensic Scientist 5 is accountable for (including the delegation of) the aforementioned Technical Lead responsibilities in the absence of a Forensic Scientist 4.